Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Anhelina Taran

-Correspondent of the Ukrainian Canadian Congress in Calgary and Ambassador of the Ukrainian Canadian Congress.
-TV host and author of the first Ukrainian-language program “Tvoi Novyny Calgary” (Your News Calgary)
+Anhelina Taran is a news correspondent of the Ukrainian Canadian Congress in Calgary and Youth Ambassador of the Ukrainian Canadian Congress.
+She is also a TV host and author of the first Ukrainian-language program “Tvoi Novyny Calgary” (Your News Calgary)

 Marco Levytsky